-During the onboarding process at Granite Academy, new students meet with an Administrator, a milieu coordinator, advisory teacher, and counselor to go over topics that include::
+During the onboarding process at Granite Academy, new students meet with an Administrator, a milieu coordinator, advisory teacher, and counselor to go over topics that include:

 - Chromebook use/Using Google Suite

-- Gradelink Student Portal
+- Gradelink Portal

 - Student schedule and enrichment selections

 - Code of conduct

 - Transportation Expectations

 - Individual Goals & Friday Incentive System

 - Touch and Physical Contact Policy

 - Student Photo (ID badge and Gradelink use only)

 - ALICE protocol

 - Attendance policy

 - Grading and homework policies

 - Clinical session time

 - Safety inventory

 - Transition Survey

 - Entering cell phone number into Gradelink

 The purpose of the orientation is for students to understand the rules, routines, and expectations of Granite Academy.
-Your child is encouraged to ask any questions that may help alleviate any anxieties that stem from a new school environment.
+Your child is encouraged to ask any questions that may help alleviate any anxiety from the new transition.